Monte Crostis

 Is Monte Crostis open now?

 Set high in the Carnic Alps, in the Dolomites, it’s said to be the highest road open for vehicles in the Friuli region.
 It is usually impassable from late October through late June or early July (depending on snow).
 It has been known to be open longer in warm years.
+Over the whole drive, there’s no roof, no place to hide, when a storm hits the exposed place.

-Is the road Monte Crostis defiant?
+Is the road Monte Crostis challenging?

-The road is extremely defiant, with 40 hairpin turns, huge drops and very narrow parts, so proceed cautiously and hope no other vehicles come from the other direction.
-Better not to do it with large SUVs or campers because the maneuvering spaces are almost non-existent.
-The inclination is usually somewhere between 12-18% and there is no flat stretch, hitting a 20% of maximum gradient through some of the ramps.
-Over the whole drive there’s no roof, no place to hide, when a storm hits the exposed place.
-In some turns use your horn and listen.
+The road is extremely challenging, with 40 hairpin turns, huge drops, and very narrow parts, so proceed cautiously and hope no other vehicles come from the other direction.
+It's better not to attempt it with large SUVs or campers because the maneuvering spaces are almost non-existent.
+The inclination is usually somewhere between 12-18%, and there is no flat stretch, hitting a 20% maximum gradient through some of the ramps.
+In some turns, use your horn and listen.
 It can save your life.